-Acting Chief James Forgo, of the Prince William County Fire & Rescue System, states, "Holidays are about special moments of jubilant events to be shared and cherished by family and friends not memories of visits to the emergency room.
-Whether cooking during the holiday season or anytime throughout the year, take the necessary precautions to protect you and your loved ones from fires, fire injuries, or worse."
+Holidays are about special moments of jubilant events to be shared and cherished by family and friends, for many years to come, not memories of visits to the emergency room.
+Whether cooking during the holiday season or anytime throughout the year, take the necessary precautions to protect you and your loved ones from fires, fire injuries, or worse.